-My flight landed late afternoon in Haneda International Airport in Tokyo.
-I’m not a big fan of large cities so I avoided staying overnight in Tokyo.
+My flight landed late afternoon at Haneda International Airport in Tokyo.
+I’m not a big fan of large cities, so I avoided staying overnight in Tokyo.

-After my stay 4-night stay in Kyoto, I took the train to Nagano which involved taking the Shinkansen (bullet train) from Kyoto to Nagoya, and then a regular train to Nagano.
-From Nagano station, I took the bus into Hakuba.
+After my stay 4-night stay in Kyoto, I took the train to Nagano which involved taking the Shinkansen (bullet train) from Kyoto to Nagoya and then a regular train to Nagano.
+From Nagano station, I took the bus to Hakuba.